openstack/openstack-manuals/doc/cli-reference/source/neutron.rst

 **Positional arguments:**

 ``NETWORK``
-  Network ID or name this port belongs to.
+  ID or name of the network this port belongs to.

 **Optional arguments:**